mikaelpatel/Arduino-SPI/README.md

 ## Benchmarks

 SPI::Device with Software::SPI bit-rate is approx. 570 kHz (LSB) and 730 kHz (MSB).
-Transfer measurent use SPI mode(0), and include slave select and buffer access.
+Transfer measurment use SPI mode(0), and include slave select and buffer access.

 Transfer | bytes | bitorder | us